Tesla aims to triple the Supercharger network in two years

 The term “record-setting” has applied to nearly every set of quarterly Tesla sales and delivery results, for years.

-But on Wednesday, Tesla made clear in its third-quarter call that it’s time to accelerate the build-out of its Supercharger network, so as to accommodate that rapidly expanding fleet of Tesla vehicles.
+But on Wednesday, Tesla made clear in its third-quarter call that it’s also time to accelerate the build-out of its Supercharger network, so as to accommodate that rapidly expanding fleet of Tesla vehicles.

-As we emphasized in a yearly check-in on growth of charging networks with each of the standards, the Supercharger network had grown at a slower pace in stations and connectors versus CCS—and even the essentially obsolete CHAdeMO standard—versus the year before.
+As we emphasized in July, in our most recent yearly check-in on growth of charging networks with each of the standards, the Supercharger network had been growing at a slower pace in stations and connectors versus CCS—and even the essentially obsolete CHAdeMO standard—versus the year before.

 Tesla Supercharger station V3, Las Vegas